AbhijitVyas/PouringNEEMData/README.md

-# PouringNEEMData
+# Pouring VR experiment data
-This repo contains all raw NEEM data files that were recorded from RobCog VR environment.
+Repository contains all raw NEEM data files that were recorded from RobCog VR environment.

 ## Queries to visualize NEEM on openEASE
 1. What is the longest event that occurred?